anir-tubi/tubi-roku/README.md

 ## Setting up the experiment within the Roku Code:
 - Within TubiExperiments.brs, set up a default experiment resource.
-Although the popper experiment system can set a default value, we should still set a default resource client-side in case the app cannot communicate to the backend.
+Although the Popper experiment system can set a default value, we should still set a default resource client-side in case the app cannot communicate to the backend.
+Additionally, when the experiment ends, Popper will cease to provide a resource for the experiment, so the default resource will be used as a fallback.
 As previously stated, the resource values provide the code a way to externalize the properties of a given experiment.
 Locate the defaultResources associative array within the TubiExperiments.brs file and add the default resource associative array within the appropriate namespace.  <br> For example:

 	```
 	defaultResources: {